In Change Of Tactics, Protesters Use Light To Show Support For Navalny

-Following mass rallies that saw thousands of detentions, supporters of jailed Russian opposition politician Alexei Navalny are using light from mobile phones, flashlights, and candles as a new form of protest.
+Following mass rallies that saw thousands of detentions, supporters of jailed Russian opposition politician Aleksei Navalny have been using light from cell phones, flashlights, and candles as a new form of protest.

-Navalny's team has called on people across Russia to switch on their mobile phone flashlights for 15 minutes beginning at 8 p.m. local time on February 14 and shine the light into the sky from their homes or the courtyards of their apartment buildings.

-They can also express solidarity with Navalny by holding flashlights aloft or arranging candles in a heart shape to mark the Valentine's Day protest.

-The protest action, held under the motto "Love is stronger than fear," began in Russia’s Far East where darkness falls earlier than elsewhere in the country, including in the cities of Petropavlovsk-Kamchatsky, Vladivostok, and Khabarovsk.
+The February 14 protest action, called by Navalny's team under the motto "Love is stronger than fear," began in Russia’s Far East where darkness falls earlier than elsewhere in the country, including in the cities of Petropavlovsk-Kamchatsky, Vladivostok, and Khabarovsk.

 Images shared on social media showed women holding a white ribbon, as well as red roses, balloons, and heart signs with the names of female political prisoners written on them.
 Demonstrators also sang, "Love is stronger than fear."